0xProject/0x-examples/gasless-next-app/README.md

 An example ERC-20 swap application built on [Next.js 13](https://nextjs.org/) with [0x Gasless API](https://0x.org/docs/tx-relay-api/introduction).
 It covers best practices when implementing gasless approvals and swap functionality into your dApp or workflow.

-The principles covered are are the same ones used by production-level dApps, such as in the [Matcha Auto](https://help.matcha.xyz/en/articles/7939087-what-is-matcha-auto) feature of [Matcha.xyz](https://matcha.xyz/), in which Matcha submits the transactions and handles the gas on users behalf.
+The principles covered are the same ones used by production-level dApps, such as in the [Matcha Auto](https://help.matcha.xyz/en/articles/7939087-what-is-matcha-auto) feature of [Matcha.xyz](https://matcha.xyz/), in which Matcha submits the transactions and handles the gas on users behalf.

 This demo showcases trading USDC (a gasless approved token that is on the Polygon-supported sell list) for WMATIC (a non-gasless approved token).
 An expanded version of this app that handles more token support is coming soon.
 Read more about tokens supported by Gasless API [here](https://0x.org/docs/tx-relay-api/guides/build-a-dapp-with-tx-relay-api#-token-lists).